ihemmige/RouteWeatherAPI/README.md

         ]
     }

-The returned data includes the city and state, an image code which corresponds to a link from weatherapi.com (see below), the epoch time at which the user would pass through the city, the forecasted weather at that time, and the US zip code.
+The returned data includes the city and state, an image code which corresponds to a link from weatherapi.com (see below), the epoch time and human-readable time at which the user would pass through the city, the forecasted weather at that time, and the US zip code.

 GET https://routeweatherapi.azurewebsites.net/current?origin=ORIGIN&destination=DESTINATION
 This endpoint includes required parameters ORIGIN and DESTINATION.